kguralpdx/plotly-challenge/README.md

 Set Test Subject ID 940 as the default for when the page opens.
 It's the first one in the list so seemed like the natural choice to use for the default.
 That way, when the user uses the dropdown list for the first time, all the choices are listed below instead of potentially having to scroll up the list as well.

 I used *newPlot* for each plot in the *optionChanged* function instead of *restyle*.
 At first it seemed like *restyle* should be used because the plots already existed.
-But there wasn't anything to update, the underlying data was changing but none of the attributes were so *newPlot* seemed like the better route.
+But there wasn't anything to update, the underlying data was changing but none of the attributes were, so *newPlot* seemed like the better route.

-folder layout

-gauge and wash frequencies not in degrees- size of gauge
+The gauge is rather small on the dashboard but when I tried to make it larger, it didn't display correctly so I just left it as it.

 I'm amazed at how many times I used `console.log()` and the amount of time analyzing results in *Google Inspector*.
 Both were invaluable for this challenge.
 Didn't realize how much I was looking at through *Google Inspector* until I was cleaning up my script at the end and having to delete `console.log()` over and over again.